simonhw/seed-calendar/README.md

 Google Fonts - For imported fonts used on the website.

+[W3Schools.com](https://www.w3schools.com/) - For reasearching and learning about Javascript methods and syntax.

 [Favicon.io](https://favicon.io/) - To source the favicon used.

 [Pexels.com](https://www.pexels.com/) - To source images used on the website.